By: Paul Stevenson

 If these final recordkeeping requirements are met, a person dealing with hemp seed will be fully compliant with all the TDA plan’s hemp seed provisions.

-We hope you have enjoyed, as well as learned from, the information presented in our TDA Hemp Production Plan series.
-Any concerns with TDA’s proposed rules and provisions should be raised during the 30-day window for public comment, which opens Friday, December 13.
+We hope you have enjoyed, as well as learned from, the information presented in our Revised TDA Hemp Production Plan series.
+Any concerns with the TDA’s proposed rules and provisions should be raised during the window for public comment, which is open until Monday, February 10.